viamrobotics/docs/docs/cli.md

 - Creating metadata for a {{< glossary_tooltip term_id="resource" text="modular resource" >}}
 - Uploading a new module to the [Viam registry](https://app.viam.com/registry)
 - Uploading a new version of your module to the [Viam registry](https://app.viam.com/registry)
-- Updating an existing module in the Viam registry
+- Updating an existing module in the Viam Registry
 - Updating a module's metadata file based on models it provides
 - Building your module for different architectures using cloud runners
 - Building a module locally and running it on a target device.
 Rebuilding & restarting if already running.